jech2/AudioSurvey/README.md

 # AudioSurvey: A Web-Based Audio Evaluation Tool
 This repository provides an interactive, browser-based platform for subjective audio evaluation experiments.
 It is designed to enable researchers to conveniently conduct subjective evaluations using audio samples.
+The interface currently includes example evaluations of model-generated samples for the lead sheet-based piano accompaniment generation task.

 ![image](./survey_example.png)